Browns Month of Giving | Cleveland Browns - clevelandbrowns.com

 This year, our STS Nominee Wyatt Teller was among 20 players who took part in My Cause My Cleats, to help amplify causes important to them.
 Wyatt proudly represented Folds of Honor, an organization dedicated to providing scholarships for the families of fallen or disabled military service members and first responders.
 Wyatt's continued commitment highlights his unwavering support for those who serve our country and communities.

-The Cleveland Browns Foundation is proud to announce that applications are now open for the 2026 Marion Motley Scholarship, a four-year, $2,500-per-year renewable scholarship totaling $10,000 presented annually to two northeast Ohio students.
-This scholarship, in partnership with College Now Greater Cleveland, honors Browns Legend Marion Motley, whose legacy continues to inspire opportunity and excellence for the next generation.
+Applications for the 2026 Marion Motley Scholarship opened, offering a four-year, $2,500-per-year renewable scholarship totaling $10,000 to two Northeast Ohio students.
+Offered in partnership with College Now Greater Cleveland, the scholarship honored Browns Legend Marion Motley, whose legacy continued to inspire opportunity and excellence for the next generation.

-In recognition of a player who gives back to our fans and community, we have named Safety Grant Delpit as the Browns 2025 Walter Payton NFL Man of the Year Award presented by Nationwide, recognizing his consistent leadership and growing impact through both his personal GD Express Foundation and his focus on education.
-His nomination reflects how he continues to level up each year in the community, driving meaningful change for children and families in Cleveland and beyond.
+In recognition of a player who gives back to our fans and community, we named Safety Grant Delpit as the Browns 2025 Walter Payton NFL Man of the Year Award presented by Nationwide, recognizing his consistent leadership and growing impact through both his personal GD Express Foundation and his focus on education.
+His nomination reflected how he continued to level up each year in the community, driving meaningful change for children and families in Cleveland and beyond.

 In partnership with Canopy, children and families enjoyed a holiday party, at Huntington Bank Field that included a festive atmosphere with live music, crafts, cupcake decorating, and hot cocoa.
 The celebration was made even more special as the Cleveland Browns wide receivers joined in, spreading cheer and helping distribute gifts to all the kids.